-Advise your users to opt in to the appropriate activity controls that comply with your company privacy policies and that meet your users' personal needs.
+Advise your users to opt in to the appropriate activity controls that comply with your school's privacy policies and that meet your users' personal needs.
 If your users don't wish Google to store their activity history and provide a personalized user experience for their organization managed Google Account, instruct them to turn off certain settings from the Activity controls page.
 For more details, see the instructions and guidelines below.

-Location History-Consider whether you should turn on/off Location History for your users' organization managed Google Accounts.
+• Location History-Consider whether you should turn on/off Location History for your users' organization managed Google Accounts.
 By default, Location History is turned off for your users.
-Location History can only be turned on if you have enabled it in the Google Admin console and if your users have also enabled it.
+Location History can only be turned on if you have enabled it in the Google Admin console (after obtaining parental consent where required) and if your users have also enabled it.
 From the Admin console, go to Apps > Additional Google services > Location History.
 Instruct your users to turn Location History on or off by going to the Activity controls page for their organization managed Google Account.
 For user instructions, see Manage your Location History.

 YouTube History-Consider whether you should turn on/off YouTube for your users.
+For K-12 users, search history is off by default.
 From the Admin console, go to Apps > Additional Google services > YouTube.
-Once you turn on YouTube in the Admin console, your users have options to turn YouTube History on or off individually in the Activity controls page.
+For Higher Education domains, once you turn on YouTube in the Admin console, your users have options to turn YouTube History on or off individually in the Activity controls page.
 Any videos they watch while history is off won't show in their history.
 The history also won't be used to improve their recommendations.
 For user instructions, see View, clear, or pause watch history.

-Ad personalization-Ads are based on personal information that a user has added to their organization managed Google Account, data from advertisers that partner with Google, and Google's estimation of a user's interests.
-When Ad personalization is turned on, it enables a personalized ad experience for individual users.
+- Ads There are no ads in Google Workspace for Education Core Services and we do not collect or use student data for advertising purposes or create advertising profiles.
+K-12 Google Workspace for Education users also don't see ads when they use Google Search while signed in to their Google Workspace for Education accounts.
+Some of Google's additional services such as Blogger and YouTube do show ads to students, however, these ads are not personalized and we give Administrators the ability to restrict access to these services. - Ad personalization-Ads are based on personal information that a user has added to their organization managed Google Account, data from advertisers that partner with Google, and Google's estimation of a user's interests.
+For K-12 users, ads personalization is off by default.
+When Ad personalization is turned on for Higher Education domains, it enables a personalized ad experience for individual users.
 However, your users have the option to turn on/off this setting from the Activity controls page.
 When ads personalization is turned off, Google will no longer use their information to personalize their ads.
 Please consider instructing your users to go to the Activity controls page to turn on/off Ad personalization.

-Note: Google Workspace does not use Customer Data for advertising purposes.
-Ad personalization is only applicable to Google services offered outside of Google Workspace.
+Note: Google Workspace for Education does not use Customer Data for advertising purposes.
+Ad personalization is only applicable to Google services offered outside of Google Workspace for Education.